linkml/prefixmaps/README.md

 'http://purl.obolibrary.org/obo/GEO_1'
 ```

-Note that from the OBO perspective, GEOGEO is non-canonical
+Note that from the OBO perspective, GEOGEO is non-canonical.

-We get similar results using the upper-normalized variant of bioregistry:
+We get similar results using the upper-normalized variant of `bioregistry`:

 ```python
 context = load_multi_context(["bioregistry.upper", "prefixcc", "obo"])